Last Updated: 18/07/2014

 OTHER ANTI-MONEY LAUNDERING REGULATOR(S).

-No other regulators beside the UAF.
+No other regulators besides the UAF.

 ARE LAWYERS COVERED BY ANTI-MONEY LAUNDERING LEGISLATION?

 Lawyers, like other Chilean citizens, are also subjected to Chile’s criminal law provisions, including those enacted by the AML Act pursuant to their professional activities if they are involved in money laundering or facilitate the laundering of money by their clients.
-Under the provisions of Articles 27 and 28 of the AML Act, a lawyer is liable to financial penalties and/or imprisonment if they hide the origin of any kind of goods, knowing or being able to acknowledge that they were obtained as a result of the commission of terrorist activities, drug trafficking or other felonies indicated in the law.
+Under the provisions of Articles 27 and 28 of the AML Act, a lawyer is liable to financial penalties and/or imprisonment if they hide the origin of any kind of goods, knowing or being able to know that they were obtained as a result of the commission of terrorist activities, drug trafficking or other felonies indicated in the law.

 LIST THE LAWS REGARDING ANTI-MONEY LAUNDERING, INDICATING WHICH LAWS ARE APPLICABLE TO LAWYERS.

 The AML Act defines the offence of money and asset laundering as the concealment or disguise, in any fashion, of the illegal origin of specific goods, knowing that they stem directly or indirectly, from some criminal offences described in a closed list of criminal provisions.
-This definition means that the Act sets a restricted list of predicate criminal offences that constitute the origin of money and/or assets which may then be laundered.
+This definition means that the Act sets forth a restricted list of predicate criminal offences that constitute the origin of money and/or assets which may then be laundered.

-Companies involved in such crimes may be penalized with prohibition to celebrate contracts with the government, tax benefit cancellations, publication of the judgment in the Official Gazette or any other newspaper, and in grave cases ultimately with the company’s dissolution and loss of legal personality.
+Companies involved in such crimes may be penalised with prohibition to celebrate contracts with the government, tax benefit cancellations, publication of the judgment in the Official Gazette or any other newspaper, and in grave cases ultimately with the company’s dissolution and loss of legal personality.